tychonievich/graphics/md/text/nanite.md

 ## Assume few per-frame changes

-The HZB approach allows a single dispatch to check a large number of bounding boxes for occlusion, but it requires already knowing the depth buffer before beginning.
+The HZB approach allows a single dispatch to check many bounding boxes for occlusion, but it requires already knowing the depth buffer before beginning.
 That is a challenge it shares with other bounding-box methods, and two solutions to it are common: either sort objects by depth and render near-to-far in batches, using the depth from earlier batches to cull later patches;
 or assume that what was visible last frame will be visible this frame and use it to create a z buffer.